smitha16/nQueens-Simulation/README.md

 ## What is the N-Queens Problem?

-Place N chess queens on an N×N chessboard so that no two queens threaten each other — meaning no two queens share the same row, column, or diagonal.
+Place N chess queens on an N×N chessboard so that no two queens threaten each other, meaning no two queens share the same row, column, or diagonal.
 This project visualizes every step of finding all solutions using a **recursive backtracking** algorithm.

 ---